dimi309/small3d/README.md

   nonetheless.
 The goal is not to be able to read a complete node structure from a gltf file for example, but to extract individual models and their animations, in order to use them in a game.
-- ECS, Ray tracing, AI and Crypto are not supported.

 # Supported platforms